 Baylee: I got kicked out of the speech pathology program at SIUE.
 And I say that I left on my own volition.
 It’s what you say.

-Jakki: I know how to sell it, but I just say like, I’ve failed, like as an acting major, like I think I failed as an actor.
+Jakki: It was drama filled.
+I know how to sell it, but I just say like, I’ve failed, like as an acting major, like I think I failed as an actor.
 I know I can go out and act.
 That’s the thing is, cause I know I don’t need a degree to go out in the theater.
 So I said, fuck you, if I want to pick up a script again, I know I can.
-Yeah.

-Jakki: In drag, Like this literally what I’m doing.
+Jakki: Half the time in drag, like this literally what I’m doing.

-Jakki: Honestly, girl, is this really Doja Cat singing to you right now?
+Jakki: Girl, is this really Doja Cat singing to you right now?
 No, it’s Jackie Love doing Say So.

 Baylee: Okay.
 So the last one is, um, I think it’s funny that you wrote, because he wrote it, like I’m saying this, but I’m not.
-Okay.
-So I’m curious if and how your social identities have impacted your experience in drag or vice versa.
-How drag has impacted your identities.
-Can you share about how one or more of your social identities, such as gender, race, class, age, geography, religion, size, what size mean?
-Like body size, sexuality, disability, et cetera.
-And, or the interaction of these social identities have impacted your experience within drag and how your drag impacted your experience in these social identities.
+Okay it says so I’m curious if and how your social identities have impacted your experience in drag or vice versa how drag has impacted your identities.
+Can you share about how one or more of your social identities, such as gender, race, class, age, geography, religion, size, what’s size mean?
+Like body size?
+Sexuality, disability, et cetera, and or the interaction of these social identities have impacted your experience within drag and how your drag impacted your experience in these social identities.
 I specifically want you to talk about your school identity and like your educational identity and how that has impacted your drag.
 Because I feel like that’s a very, um, beneficial sort of way to look at it, especially since, you know, we’re both 22 and in college.

 Baylee: So now we’re going to move on to like the drag artists ideas about drag.
 So how do you define drag yourself?